markhj/text/docs/text/parserbasics.md

 var_dump($text->parse()); // Hello John Doe.
 How are you?
 ```

-This will output the return of the function where name is.
+This will output the return value of the function where `name:()` is.

 In this text the part `name:()` is known as the **expression**.
 When the text is interpreted it is broken down to **fragments**.
 A fragment is either plain text or an expression.